-Disgruntled former employees with access to your data is not a good combination.
-With so many various access points, proper security audits must be done when someone leaves your organisation.
+Disgruntled former employees with access to your data are not a good combination.
+With so many various access points, proper security audits must be done when someone leaves your organization.
 Think of social media platforms and other third-party software services with shared logins and ensure access is revoked.

-Your bathroom break could become a security crisis unless you take precaution and lock your screen.
-Mobile phones tend to have this built-in, but the behaviour doesn’t always translate to laptops or desktops.
+Your bathroom break could become a security crisis unless you take precautions and lock your screen.
+Mobile phones tend to have this built-in, but the behavior doesn’t always translate to laptops or desktops.

 Building a culture of security should start with locking your screen, and if you want to be extra safe, there are numerous ways you can automatically lock your screen when you go inactive.
 Here is how to do it for Windows.

-Phishing is the method of obtaining data via fraudulent means, often by disguising oneself as a trustworthy partner.
-This type of attack is common in email, through duplicated sites or instant messaging.
+Phishing is obtaining data via fraudulent means, often by disguising oneself as a trustworthy partner.
+This type of attack is common in email, through duplicated sites, or instant messaging.

 Educating your staff on Phishing is important as human error is the number one cause of serious attacks.